ryan-mcclue/unsw/comp2511/wk9.md

 Adapter/facade patterns to allow multiple interfaces to same service?

 Behavioural Command Pattern
-- batch and queue requests?
+- batch and queue requests? (like strategy except all combined in list)
 ```
 interface Command {
   void execute();